Evaluation Methodologies in Software Protection Research: Measurements

 \section{Measurements}

-In this section, we analyze how papers measure their contributions in the form of new protections and/or analysis/deobfuscation methods.
-We first focus on the evaluation representation, i.e., the format of software on which measurements and other evaluations are performed as reported in the papers.
-Next, we analyze which aspects of strength and cost are measured, and what measurements are used thereto.
+This section analyzes how papers measure their contributions in the form of new protections and/or analysis/deobfuscation methods.
+We first focus on the evaluation representation, i.e., the software format on which measurements and other evaluations are performed as reported.
+Next, we analyze which aspects of strength and cost are measured and what measurements are used thereto.